 - House hold Items (chattel)

 You do not need a professional evaluation on household items or personal items with a value of less than £500.
 An estimated market value, defined by HMRC as a realistic selling price, is sufficient.

-Which HMRC forms will I need when dealing with a probate Valuation?
+Which HMRC forms will require a probate Valuation?

 You will need the following forms when dealing with a probate valuation.
 These forms can be taken from the HMRC website.
 They can be downloaded or printed.